colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <p>I think the enquiry into leadership in both centralized and decentralized organizations is fascinating.
 Often what people think of as centralized leadership is just bad leadership.
 When done well, there are similarities in both environments. <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Good%20leaders%20will%20always%20serve%20the%20people%20they%20lead.">Good leaders will always serve the people they lead</a> and will always empower people to have a lot of autonomy.</p>

 <p>Interesting things emerge when you take away coercive power and add radical transparency.
 When everything leaders do is visible across the organization &mdash; they only have influence, not authority &mdash; tangible differences manifest in the culture.
 I think <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Real%20magic%20happens%20when%20people%20realize%20they%20have%20true%20power%20in%20the%20organization.">real magic happens when people realize they have true power in the organization</a> and their voices carry weight.</p>

-<p>I also think there's a powerful dynamic which emerges when you encourage rotating leadership.
-I've found the mantra, "No one should lead all the time and everyone should lead some of the time," to be really helpful.
-There's  compelling research on what power and privilege do to our individual psychologies.
-Personally, I've found it very liberating to be able to put down the burden of leadership and rejoice in being part of a network of peers.</p>
 </div>

 <div class="spacing--mid-x"></div>